ibm-cloud-docs/vmware/installing-vmware-vsphere-esxi-remote-console-and-virtual-media.md

 * A virtual machine (VM) instance that has access to the Private Network [such as a cloud compute instance (VSI) that is installed with Windows or Linux, with a Java enabled browser, accessible via vpn.softlayer.com or public IP].
 The VSI must be on the same private network that the server’s Intelligent Platform Management Interface (IPMI) addresses are located.
 * A copy of VMware ESXi VIM Installer ISO.

+## Before you begin
+* Navigate to your console's device menu.
+For more information, see [Navigating to devices](/docs/infrastructure/image-templates?topic=virtual-servers-navigating-devices).
+* Ensure you have any necessary account permissions and device access.
+Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.

+For more information about permissions, see [Classic infrastructure permissions](/docs/iam?topic=iam-infrapermission#infrapermission) and [Managing device access](/docs/vsi?topic=virtual-servers-managing-device-access).

 <!--## Steps -->

 ## Connecting to IPMI